hasimensarkavak/smart-thermostat-project/README.md

 So, we need 9 relay with main combi boiler and we need one tempreature sensor for every each floor, as a result we need 9 relay and 8 tempreature sensor

 User can install the sensor anywhere on the floor because all devices will communicate via wifi.
+Relays on floors are server, main combi boiler and sensors are client

+* You can change the codes according to your own need